Case Studies

 * Challenges

-The basic premise of my work with Monika has been to take the intuitions and tastes of the agency’s human namers, and turn them into explicit instructions that would lead an LLM to produce viable brand names.
+The basic premise of our work with Monika has been to take the intuitions and tastes of the agency’s human namers, and turn them into explicit instructions that would lead an LLM to produce viable brand names.
 Even experienced brand naming specialists often work on vibes and intuitions, and aren’t really used to spelling out the creative process to the degree of detail necessary for an LLM to repeat the process.

 Monika's primary challenge is efficiency.
 If you get an AI to pump out enough names, you'll eventually get some contenders, but you don't want to have to wade through thousands of options to find a diamond in the rough.